Authored by the expert who managed and guided the team behind the Greece Property Pack

 What long-term economic factors will shape property prices in Thessaloniki?

-The estimated top three long-term economic factors that will shape property prices in Thessaloniki over the next decade are income growth relative to housing costs (the affordability ceiling), the cost and availability of mortgage credit, and Thessaloniki's evolving role as a logistics and transport hub in southeastern Europe.
+The three long-term economic factors most likely to shape Thessaloniki property prices over the next decade are the trajectory of household income growth relative to property prices (the affordability ceiling), the cost and availability of mortgage credit in Greece, and the city's evolution as a logistics and transport node through port, road, and metro investments.

 You'll also find a much more detailed analysis in our pack about real estate in Thessaloniki.